quixio/quix-docs/docs/connect/kafka-to-ruby-on-rails.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Ruby on Rails using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Ruby on Rails

-Ruby on Rails is a powerful and versatile web development framework that has revolutionized the way websites and applications are built.
-It is based on the Ruby programming language and provides developers with a simple and elegant way to write clean and efficient code.
-Ruby on Rails promotes the principles of convention over configuration, making it easier for developers to get up and running quickly.
-With its focus on simplicity and readability, Ruby on Rails has become a popular choice for building dynamic and scalable web applications.
+Ruby on Rails, often simply referred to as Rails, is a web application framework written in Ruby.
+It follows the Model-View-Controller (MVC) architectural pattern, allowing for the separation of concerns within an application.
+Rails emphasizes convention over configuration, providing developers with a set of default structures and conventions to streamline the development process.
+With built-in tools and libraries, Rails makes common tasks such as database management, routing, and authentication simpler and more efficient.
+Overall, Ruby on Rails is a powerful framework that enables developers to quickly build and deploy web applications with ease.

 ## Integrations